Office of Research on Women's Health (ORWH)

 NIH Working Group on Women in Biomedical Careers

-Active since 2007, the NIH Working Group on Women in Biomedical Careers was created in response to the National Academies report, Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, which called for broad, innovative action to overcome institutional and environmental barriers to advancement at all career stages for women.
+The NIH Working Group on Women in Biomedical Careers was created in 2007 in response to the National Academies report, Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, which called for broad, innovative action to overcome institutional and environmental barriers to advancement at all career stages for women.

 The Working Group is co-chaired by the NIH Director, Francis S. Collins, M.D., Ph.D., and Office of Research on Women’s Health (ORWH) Director, Janine Austin Clayton, M.D.
 NIH Deputy Directors and Office of the Director (OD) senior staff, Institute and Center (IC) Directors, and other representatives of NIH intramural and extramural staff comprise the group.
 The Working Group has sponsored national workshops on mentoring women in biomedical careers, among other programs.
 The NIH Working Group’s mandate is: